-Placing another person's name on the customer's financial account as a joint owner is usually not considered a transfer.
-This is because the funds in the financial account still belongs to and can be accessed by the customer.
+Adding another person's name to a customer's financial account as a joint owner is usually not considered a transfer.
+The funds in the financial account still belong to and can be accessed by the customer (MA705I).

-If adding the other person's name to the account limits the customer's access to or right to use the money in the account, it must be evaluated as a transfer (see MA902B and MA902C).
+If adding the other person's name to the account changes the customer's access to or right to use the money in the account, it is reviewed as a transfer (see MA902B and MA902C).